Customer relationships were supposed to get smarter. For ten years, it mostly got noisier. Here's what changed, and what we're committing to.

 It has also meant: be honest about what we have and don't have.
 We're not enterprise SaaS.
 We're not the cheapest.
 We're not for every team.
 We're built for mid-market teams in four industries: E-Commerce, Hospitality, B2B SaaS, and Nonprofits, that want to move from chatbots to agents.

-Three predictions for AI customer engagement in the next 24 months:
+Three predictions for AI in customer-facing work in the next 24 months:

 The agent will become the surface, not the chat.
 Today the buyer interacts with a chat window.
 Tomorrow they interact with an agent: by voice, by message, by in-app, by their preferred channel, knowing it's the same agent.